-A. The policy aligns fees-free eligibility for provider-based tertiary education with other learner support, such as student loans and allowances.
-It helps ensure that fees-free support is directed to those who have established an enduring commitment to New Zealand.
+A. The policy aligns Fees Free eligibility for provider-based tertiary education with other learner support, such as Student Loans and Allowances.
+It helps ensure that Fees Free is directed to those who have established an enduring commitment to New Zealand.

-Residents (including Australian citizens and permanent residents) who haven’t lived in New Zealand for three years or more while holding a residence class visa are not eligible for fees-free tertiary education.
+Residents (including Australian citizens and permanent residents) who haven’t lived in New Zealand for three years or more while holding a residence class visa are not eligible for Fees Free.
 They may still receive tuition subsidies as domestic learners.

 Q. If a learner meets the three years residency criteria partway through the year, what does this mean for their fees-free funding?

-A. If a learner attains three years of residency in New Zealand partway through a course or programme, they are not entitled to receive fees-free support for that course or programme.
-However, they may be entitled to receive fees-free support for any future course(s) or programme they undertake providing they meet the other eligibility criteria.
+A. If a learner attains three years of residency in New Zealand partway through a course or programme, they are not entitled to receive fees-free entitlement for that course or programme.
+However, they may be entitled to receive fees-free entitlement for any future course(s) or programme they undertake providing they meet the other eligibility criteria.